Retatrutide: The Complete Guide to the Triple Agonist

 Testosterone & Hormonal Effects

-Emerging data from retatrutide trials suggests it may have a different hormonal impact profile compared to semaglutide and tirzepatide — driven specifically by its glucagon receptor activity, which the other approved drugs lack.
+Emerging data from retatrutide trials suggests it may have a different hormonal impact profile compared to semaglutide and tirzepatide, driven specifically by its glucagon receptor activity, which the other approved drugs lack.

-In men with obesity, significant weight loss from any cause tends to increase testosterone — because adipose tissue converts testosterone to estrogen, and losing fat reduces that conversion.
+In men with obesity, significant weight loss from any cause tends to increase testosterone, because adipose tissue converts testosterone to estrogen, and losing fat reduces that conversion.
 Both semaglutide and tirzepatide show this effect.
 However, preliminary observations from retatrutide trials suggest the magnitude of testosterone recovery may be larger than weight loss alone would predict, possibly because glucagon receptor activation has independent effects on the hypothalamic-pituitary-gonadal (HPG) axis.

-This is still emerging and preliminary — the hormonal data from TRIUMPH trials has not yet been fully published.
+This is still emerging and preliminary.
+The hormonal data from TRIUMPH trials has not yet been fully published.
 Glucagon receptor signaling is known to interact with hepatic metabolism and adrenal function, and some researchers hypothesize that the glucagon component of retatrutide may have downstream effects on cortisol and sex hormone binding globulin (SHBG) that differ from pure GLP-1 agonists.
-For women, the implications for sex hormone levels — including in the context of PCOS, which is frequently comorbid with obesity — are also under investigation.
+For women, the implications for sex hormone levels, including in the context of PCOS, which is frequently comorbid with obesity, are also under investigation.

 Availability